 Let the cake stand in the tin for around 5 minutes until the tin cools down, then transfer them to a wire rack and allow them to cool completely.

-While the cupcakes are cooling, prepare your vegan lemon buttercream by mixing together 160g vegan butter (2/3 cup), 560g powdered/icing sugar (4 + 1/2 cups), 1 tablespoon of lemon zest juice 2-3 tablespoons of lemon zest.
+While the cupcakes are cooling, prepare your vegan lemon buttercream by mixing together 160g vegan butter (2/3 cup), 560g icing/powdered sugar (4 + 1/2 cups), 1 tablespoon of lemon zest juice and 2-3 tablespoons of lemon zest.

 It’s best to add just a little bit of icing sugar to the bowl at a time and mix it in properly before adding some more.
 This will prevent lots of mess and make it easier to get a smooth buttercream.

 If the buttercream is too thick for your liking, you can add more lemon juice until you get your desired consistency.
 If you want it to be thicker, just add a bit more icing sugar.

 Transfer the lemon buttercream into a piping bag.
 Pipe the buttercream onto your cooled cupcakes and enjoy!